-B3.4 Integrated masters
+B3.4 Integrated Masters

-Integrated masters degree programmes typically include study equivalent to at least four full-time academic years, of which study equivalent to at least one full-time academic year is at Level 7.
-Thus study at bachelor's level is integrated with study at master's level and the programmes are designed to meet the Level 6 and Level 7 qualification descriptors in full.
+Integrated Masters degree programmes typically include study equivalent to at least four full-time academic years, of which study equivalent to at least one full-time academic year is at Level 7.
+Thus, study at Bachelor's level is integrated with study at Masters's level and the programmes are designed to meet the Level 6 and Level 7 qualification descriptors in full.

-The award of MSci may be applied as the Target Award for integrated masters programmes in technology, science or mathematics and their applications.
-Other, more closely defined, award titles may be approved where justified at Validation.
+The award of MSci may be applied as the Target Award for Integrated Masters programmes in technology, science or mathematics and their applications.
+Other, more closely defined, award titles may be approved where justified at validation.